By Justin Pritchard, CFP®

 Are Commissions Bad?

 What about commissioned advisors?
 Are they bad?

 That said, commissions can muddy the waters.
 And even for the best advisors, commission-based models include fees and problems that might have nothing to do with the advisor.
-The advisor might not even be aware of, or benefit from, money changing hands behind the scenes based on business they place in different products.
+The advisor might not even be aware of, or benefit from, money changing hands behind the scenes based on assets they place in different products.
 With a fee-only financial advisor, it’s easier to sidestep those issues.

 From a community perspective, if you like to invest in the area you’ve chosen to live in, local fee-only financial planners may have an edge.
 When you pay commissions to an advisor, a portion (possibly a significant chunk) of your commission could go to a large firm in a different state.
 Your broker doesn’t get to keep that money or spend it in the community.
 With a local, fee-only practice, the money is more likely to stick around.

 Fee-only advisors aren’t necessarily less-expensive than commissioned brokers.
 Any planner charges fees based on their experience and appetite for new clients, but you can minimize the number of fingers in the pie.

 Finally, there are a few bad apples out there.
 As the saying goes, “when you’re a hammer, everything looks like a nail.”
 Some people can only earn commissions, and the desire for income may overshadow professional responsibility and decency — they’ll do what it takes to make the sale.
 That might even include misleading you (or telling you things that are “technically true,” but still misleading).
 Ultimately, when you don’t know how much you’re paying or what incentives a salesperson has, it’s easy to get taken advantage of — and some products pay incredibly high commissions to entice salespeople.

 Although I (a biased participant in this discussion) favor fee-only planners, no model is perfect.